jamesj223/Mowu/README.md

 ## Support

-You can support Mowu by starring this GitHub page, donating [INSERT DONATION THING HERE], or just by telling your friends about it.
+If you like Mowu, please consider supporting it by starring this GitHub page, donating [INSERT DONATION THING HERE], or just by telling your friends about it.

 ## License